long5436/menlo-meslo-patch-hint/README.md

 :point_right: goto [release page ](https://github.com/nguyenvanlongweb/menlo-patch-hint/releases) to download and use.

-Menlo is one of the default monochrome fonts on MacOS, but it doesn't come equipped with hints.
+Menlo is one of the default monospace fonts on MacOS, but it doesn't come equipped with hints.
 So it doesn't render well on windows with low dpi screens, so I made a version with hints for it.
 And this is a great font, you can see its original artifact with a suggested version via the image below.

 This is the original font image without hint: